19hours/sg-statutes/Acts/Government Securities Act.md

 (ii) retain possession of any of such books for so long as is necessary for the purposes of exercising a power conferred by this section (except subsection (4)).

+[2/2010]

 (3) No person shall be entitled, as against the Authority, to claim a lien on any of the books, but such a lien is not otherwise prejudiced.

+[2/2010]

 (4) While the books of a primary dealer are in the possession of the Authority, the Authority —

-(a) shall permit another person to inspect at all reasonable times such (if any) of the books as the other person would be entitled to inspect if they were not in the possession of the Authority; and
+(a) shall permit another person to inspect at all reasonable times such books, if any, as the other person would be entitled to inspect if they were not in the possession of the Authority; and

 (b) may permit another person to inspect any of the books.

+[2/2010]

 (5) The Authority may require a person who produced any book to the Authority to explain, to the best of his knowledge and belief, any matter about the compilation of the book or to which the book relates.

+[2/2010]

 (6) Any person who fails, without reasonable excuse, to comply with subsection (2) or a requirement of the Authority under subsection (5) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 2 years or to both and, in the case of a continuing offence, to a further fine not exceeding $5,000 for every day or part thereof during which the offence continues after conviction.

+[2/2010]

-(7) In this section, “books” includes any record, register, document or other record of information, and any account or accounting record, however compiled, recorded or stored, whether in written or printed form or on microfilm or in any electronic form or otherwise.
+(7) In this section, “book”, with its grammatical variations, includes any record, register, document or other record of information, and any account or accounting record, however compiled, recorded or stored, whether in written or printed form or on microfilm or in any electronic form or otherwise.

+[2/2010]

 ## PART VIII